(Note: This article is based on the newly revised, 2016 version of ANSI Z490.1.)

 - Feedback from a knowledgeable trainer, mentor, or supervisor during OJT training

-- More sophisticated, interactive feedback in role-playing or simulation e-learning courses
+- More sophisticated, interactive feedback in role-playing, scenario-based, or simulation e-learning courses

 - The ability to write and send follow-up emails to an instructor when training is over (and receive a reply)